 All California public high school students participate in the Grade 11 Smarter Balanced Summative Assessments for English Language Arts/Literacy and Mathematics, part of the California Assessment of Student Performance and Progress (CAASPP) system of testing.
-The CSU approves the assessments as a multiple measure by which admitted first-year students may demonstrate readiness for college-level English and math.

 Computer-Adaptive Tests & Performance Tasks